BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

 ## Downgrading CLI version

 Users may also downgrade to a previous version - for compatibility reasons or because the new version introduced regressions.
-Or they just tested a prerelease version of your application.
-How does your CLI behave in cases where it encounters an unknown configuration version?
-Be explicit with your error messages.
+Or they just tested a prerelease version of your application. **How does your CLI behave in cases where it encounters an unknown (future) configuration version?** [Be explicit with your error messages.]({{< relref "messaging" >}})

 ## Uninstalling CLI

 When you use configuration files and caches, do you clean them up when the user uninstalls your application?
+Can you run a clean or post-installation hook for all different installation methods?
+If not, do you have different cleanup behaviors for different users?